spirit-code/ovf/README.md

 ---------------------------------

 - naming of variables in structs/classes is inconsistent with the file format specifications
-- not all defaults in the segment are sensible
+- not all defaults in the segment are guaranteed to be sensible
-- `desc` is not optional
 - `valueunits` and `valuelabels` are written and parsed, but not checked for dimensionality or content in either
 - `min` and `max` values are not checked to make sure they are sensible bounds